inf112-v21/The-Downward-Spiral/README.md

 The server never shuts down even if all the player have "won" and gone back to main menu.
 The server is already open if the host tries to click on `host & play` again.
 The best way is to close the game and stop main after you have finished one game.

+## Using the exit button don't close terminal or server
+The exit button only closes the game window.
+You need to manually close main after.